invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

 ::

-    when planning, keep in mind that many events are out of your control = no porque madruges, amanece mas temprano better to be on time than to be invited = mas vale que llegar a tiempo que ser invitado de honor adapt to your environment = haz como fueres, haz como vieres = allá donde fueres, haz lo que vieres better to spend enough effort and money to get a good result on the first try = el flojo y el mezquino, dos veces al camino say good things about other people = el escupe al cielo, en la cara le caie = quien escupe para arriba, come saliva
+    when planning, keep in mind that many events are out of your control = no porque madruges, amanece mas temprano better to be on time than to be invited = mejor que llegar a tiempo que ser invitado de honor adapt to your environment = haz como fueres, haz como vieres = allá donde fueres, haz lo que vieres better to spend enough effort and money to get a good result on the first try = el flojo y el mezquino, dos veces al camino say good things about other people = el escupe al cielo, en la cara le caie = escupe para arriba, come saliva

     rumors have some basis in truth = cuando el río suena, es porque agua lleva = cuando el río suena, es porque piedras trae don't serve your own drink = nunca el burro se carga solo